10 Common Negative Thinking Patterns and 5 Steps for Change

 These patterns are called “Cognitive Distortions” or “Distorted Thinking”.

-Dr. Beck knew that the distortions or negative conclusions his patients focused on were faulty, led to negative feelings, and did nothing to help them heal and get better.
-“They are irrational thoughts and beliefs that we unknowingly reinforce over time.
-So, he wondered what would happen if his patients could learn to recognize their distorted thoughts and then turn them upside down.
-Would his patients get better by challenging these thoughts?
+Dr. Beck saw that his patients focused on distortions that were faulty and misinformed, which led to overwhelmingly negative feelings and conceptions in their life.
+“They are irrational thoughts and beliefs that we unknowingly reinforce over time,” he says.
+So, he wondered if his patients could learn to recognize their thought distortions and challenge them in order to heal.

-To help with this, he created a new therapy called Cognitive Behavioral Therapy or CBT.
-His goal with this new approach was to help patients change the deeply held, negative beliefs about themselves and the world around them to take control of their lives and manage depression, anxiety, and other mental health concerns.
+As a result, he created a new therapy called Cognitive Behavioral Therapy or CBT.
+His goal with this approach was to guide patients into changing deeply held negative beliefs about themselves and the world, manage their depression, anxiety, and mental health issues, and take back control of their lives.

 Ten Cognitive Distortions